mcrio/Mcrio.Finbuckle.MultiTenant.RavenDb.Store/Readme.md

 ### Custom Tenant info data

-Extend `Finbuckle.MultiTenant.TenantInfo` or `Finbuckle.MultiTenant.ITenantInfo` and use when registering FinbuckleMultiTenant and the RavenDb stores.
+Extend `Finbuckle.MultiTenant.TenantInfo` or `Finbuckle.MultiTenant.ITenantInfo` and use when adding Finbuckle.MultiTenant and the RavenDb stores.

 ### Paginated results